amp-labs/docs/v1.0/embeddable-ui-components.md

 ## Credentials

-This library requires your application to be wrapped in the `<AmpersandProvider/>` context. `<AmpersandProvider />` takes these props:
+This library requires your components to be wrapped in the `<AmpersandProvider/>` context. `<AmpersandProvider />` takes these props:

 - `apiKey`: an API key to access Ampersand services.
 - `projectId`: your Ampersand project ID.

 ## Example

-Here's an example project set up:
+Here's an example:

 ```typescript
 import { AmpersandProvider } from '@amp-labs/react';